sgraden/vpc/using-acls.md

 * Ingress rules are separated from egress rules.
 * The protocols currently supported are TCP, UDP, and ICMP.
 You also can use the **all** option to designate _all_ or _other_ (if a rule with a higher priority is specified) protocols.

-For the current limitations, see the [Known limitations for Beta test](#known-limitation-for-beta-test) section.
+For the current limitations, see the [Known limitations for the Beta release](#known-limitation-for-the-beta-release) section.

 ### Attaching an ACL to a subnet